DevlessTeam/dv-android-sdk-1.0/README.md

     String serviceName = "new_service";//your service name
     String tableName = "names";//your table name

-    devless.postData(serviceName, tableName, dataToPost, new Devless.RequestResponse() {
+    devless.postData(serviceName, tableName, dataToAdd, new PostDataResponse() {
             @Override
+            public void OnSuccess(ResponsePayload responsePayload) {
+                //Post successful
+                //lets toast the success payload
+                Log.e("PostDataSuccessResponse", responsePayload.toString());
+            }

+            @Override
-            public void OnSuccess(String s) {
+            public void OnFailed(ErrorMessage errorMessage) {
-              //Do what you want with the data here
+                //Error trying to get from table
-              //lets toast it
+                //lets toast the error message
-              Toast.makeText(MainActivity.this, s, Toast.LENGTH_LONG).show();

-              //lest log the response
-              Log.v("-----Post Response-----", s);

-              //Do whatever you want with the data
+                Log.e("PostDataFailedResponse", errorMessage.toString());
+            }

+            @Override
+            public void UserNotAuthenticated(ErrorMessage errorMessage) {
+                //This part will run when user is not authenticated and the table is auth protected
+                //You cansend the user to the login page to login but lets just toast the erro as usual Log.e("UserNotAuthResponse", errorMessage.toString());
             }
         });
 ```